A supper’s ready. All set

 His followers drink, with trembling hearts

-a curtain is rising, and they don’t know their parts.
+a curtain is rising, and they don’t know their parts,

-Act 1 is beginning, with the taste of this wine;
+act 1 is beginning, with the taste of this wine;

-They are fishers of men, who are cast without lines.
+they are fishers of men, who are cast without lines.